magarrigue/translator-text/README.md

 ## Code of Conduct

-Everyone interacting in the Ms::Translator::Text project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/PerfectMemory/translator-text/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TranslatorText project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/PerfectMemory/translator-text/blob/master/CODE_OF_CONDUCT.md).